Test Code LAB1232579 Helicobacter pylori stool antigen

 Clinical Information

-H. pylori stool antigen assay is a chemiluminescent immunoassay (CLIA) intended for the qualitative determination of Helicobacter pylori antigen in human stool.
+H. pylori stool antigen assay is a Enzyme Immunoassay (EIA) intended for the qualitative determination of Helicobacter pylori antigen in human stool.
 The test is an aid in the diagnosis of patients suspected of H. pylori infection and to measure post therapy response from patients who have discontinued therapy for at least 4 weeks.
 Assay results should be used in conjunction with other clinical and laboratory data to assist the clinician in making individual patient management decisions.

 Helicobacter pylori is a gram-negative, helix-shaped bacterium found in the human stomach.
 It is the causative agent of chronic gastritis or inflammation of the stomach lining, duodenal and stomach ulcers, and is associated with an increased risk of stomach cancer.
 Although the exact route of transmission is not known, oral-oral and/or fecal-oral routes are generally accepted.
 Once colonization of the stomach is established, H. pylori will likely persist indefinitely unless antimicrobial intervention is prescribed.